lucaong/minisearch/README.md

 # MiniSearch

-`MiniSearch` is a tiny but powerful embedded full-text search engine for JavaScript.
+`MiniSearch` is a tiny but powerful in-memory full-text search engine for JavaScript.
 It is respectful of resources, so it can comfortably run both in Node and in the browser, but it can do a lot.